Last Updated on January 9, 2023 by Igor Karni

 Case A: Let’s supposed you are in the UK and you typically use your e-bike for a sweet and effortless ride, which means you won’t pedal that much.
 Essentially, you are going to be fully assisted during the entire trip.
 In this case, you can expect a battery life between 15-25 miles with the limited 250 W and 36V motor.

 Case B: You want to stay fit, burn some calories, and use the assist on your e-bike to help you half of the trip.
 Let’s say you are using the assist while going uphill, then you can easily get between 25-35 miles for a charge.
 Of course, this e-bike employs a 250 W and 36 V motor.
 You only use the electric assistance to ride uphill.

 In general, e-bike riders would expect a battery life between 25 and 70 miles of travel with a single battery cycle.
 15-25 miles for the most demanding riders, who use a lot of electric assistance, and 70 miles for riders who don’t like to be assisted that much.

 How should I look after my battery?

 After every ride, there are some habits you can adopt in order to increase the lifespan of your battery as well to ensure your battery is on the top-performing condition and ready for each ride.
 It’s really similar to other devices’ batteries such as a smartphone or a laptop.

 Let’s take a look at how to care your e-bike’ battery:

 - The first step is making sure you tightly clip the battery to the frame.
 You need to fully lock it for the battery to function properly and prevent it from sliding out while you ride around.

-- Every time you are going to clean your e-bike, detach the battery and remove it prior cleansing to avoid damage and preserve your battery lifespan.
+- Every time you are going to clean your e-bike, detach the battery and remove it prior to cleaning to avoid damage and preserve your battery lifespan.